-If you are using Symantec Cafe or any other IDE, or a debugger, copy the WebLogic-supplied native library to a new file with a name (excluding the extension) that ends in g.
+If you are using an integrated development environment (IDE) or a debugger, copy the WebLogic-supplied native library (driver file) to a new file with a name that ends in \g before the file extension.
 For example,

-- On a UNIX system, copy libweblogicoci37.so to libweblogicoci37_g.so.
-For distributed transactions, copy libweblogicoxa37.so to libweblogicoxa37_g.so. - On a Windows NT platform, copy weblogicoci37.dll to weblogicoci37_g.dll.
-For distributed transactions, copy weblogicoxa37.dll to weblogicocoxa37_g.dll.
+- On a UNIX system, copy libweblogicoci39.so to libweblogicoci39\g.so.
+For distributed transactions, copy libweblogicoxa39.so to libweblogicoxa39\g.so. - On a Windows NT platform, copy weblogicoci39.dll to weblogicoci39\g.dll.
+For distributed transactions, copy weblogicoxa39.dll to weblogicocoxa39\g.dll.